-And following a successful pilot, organisers from the Ahmadiyya Muslim Community, are running the fresh foodbanks during the upcoming Easter holidays.
+And following a successful pilot, organisers from the Ahmadiyya Muslim Community, hope to run the fresh foodbanks during school holidays.

 Co-organiser Tahar Ahmed told the Observer: “With the challenging macro climate currently and record inflation affecting basic goods, we wanted to gauge the demand for perishable goods from our network across the community in Leamington.

 “Having reached out directly to contacts and through social media, there was a good response and level of interest meaning we were keen to go ahead with the pilot as planned.”

 During the first event the team prepared and distributed 50 food packs containing four pints of milk, a loaf of bread, a dozen eggs, butter, cheese and a cooking guide leaflet.

 A second event is being planned for Easter.

 Tahar added: “We will be primarily targeting holiday periods as this is when families seem to struggle the most, especially those with kids out of school during this time.